-Keyfactor Encryptic on Warning ×
+Keyfactor Encryptic on Warning - ×

-Keyfactor uses Microsoft SQL Server Encryption to encrypt portions of the database to protect secret data, including service account credentials.
+Keyfactor uses Micro including service acc backed up for disast secret data into Keyfa Keyfactor uses Microsoft SQL Server Encryption to encrypt portions of the database to protect secret data, including service account credentials.
 The Database Master Key (DMK) for the Keyfactor database should be backed up for disaster recovery purposes.
 Failing to back up the DMK will require manual re-entry of any secret data into Keyfactor in the event the Keyfactor database needs to be restored from backups.

-Guide fo Guide fo MS SQLServer Encryption Hierarchy Explained Guide for backing up the DMK for your SQL instance (document) Guide for restoring the DMK during a DR scenario (document)
+MS SQL Guide fo Server Encryption Hierarchy Explained or backing up the DMK for your SQL instance (document)

+Guide to or restoring the DMK during a DK scenario (document)

-encrypt the file. now, enter a file path and name (local to the SQL server instand e) and a passwor d to
+To back up the DMK encrypt the file. now, enter a file path and name (local to the SQL server insta nce) and a passwo rd to

 File name C:\sqlsrvrpath\keyfactorbackup.bak

 Password •••••

 Confirm •••••

 Bac kup

-Cont inue
+Cont inue:

-Figure 24: Configure: Backup Database Master Key
+Figure 67: Configure: Backup Database Master Key